1958 Monaco Grand Prix

-The race was won by French driver Maurice Trintignant in the second and final Grand Prix victory of his long career.
-The win was the second consecutive victory for the privateer Rob Walker Racing Team.
-Trintignant took the teams newly acquired Cooper T45 to a twenty-second victory over Italian driver Luigi Musso driving a Ferrari 246 F1 with Musso's British teammate Peter Collins (Ferrari 246 F1) was third.
+In Monaco, the disadvantage of the still undersized 2000 cc Climax FPF engine compared to fullsize 2500cc F1 engines could be matched by lower weight and better handling.
+Three of the new Cooper T45 qualified among the top 5, and it was Trintignant who took the teams newly acquired Cooper T45 to a twenty-second victory over Italian driver Luigi Musso driving a Ferrari 246 F1 while Musso's British teammate Peter Collins (Ferrari 246 F1) was third.